 You’re a newer fan of the sport, but you’re aware of past sumo scandals and sumo’s involvement with the Yakuza; the history of shady incidents and cover-ups in the sumo world makes it hard to know what to believe amid various conflicting reports.

-So there you are, blithely catching up on September, when you suddenly learn – in the worst of spoiler alerts – that your guy won’t be completing the upcoming November event; he’ll conclude his honorable career with a sudden exit due to scandal.
-If any of the allegations are true, you’ll also be encumbered with the image of the guy committing the assault, an image all the more shocking and revolting because you’ve only known him to be a gentleman in the sport.
+So there you are, catching up on September, when you suddenly learn – in the worst of spoiler alerts – that your guy won’t be completing the upcoming November event.
+Instead, he’ll conclude his honorable career with a sudden exit due to scandal.
+You’ve only known him to be a gentleman in the sport.

 Thus, the sizable hairy underbelly of the sumo world emerges and casts a shadow over your fledgling fandom.